 2019 IPAC Pre-Conference Workshops

 On Sunday July 14, before the conference gets underway, IPAC will host hands-on workshops on a diverse selection of timely topics.
 These workshops are outside of the 2019 Conference Program and offer attendees additional exposure to topics in which they may be interested.
 Please view Pre-Conference Workshop sessions below.
 Pre-Conference Workshop registration is available here.

 Navigating Artificial Intelligence (AI) for Human Resources and Talent Analytics

-An introduction to Artificial Intelligence (AI), and its application in Recruitment with focus on opportunities and pitfalls
+An introduction to Artificial Intelligence (AI), and its application in HR and Talent Analytics with focus on hype versus reality, and opportunities versus pitfalls

 Jasmit Kaur is the founder and CEO of Culturebie, a talent analytics company.
 Until 2014, she held several roles in HR at Microsoft.
 In her last role at the company, she designed and implemented a talent analytics strategy that was critical to the annual HR strategy for Microsoft’s 50,000-person sales and marketing business.
 Prior to Microsoft, Jasmit worked as a management consultant with PricewaterhouseCoopers where she focused on large-scale change management projects involving infrastructure development, poverty alleviation and e-governance, with funding from the World Bank, UK Department for International Development (DFID), and the Asian Development Bank.
 Jasmit received her MBA from XLRI School of Management and a master’s in data science and human-computer interaction at the University of Michigan.